 An important tool you can use to find and navigate directories is through Whitespark.

-You can potentially pay to be a part of high quality directories, but there’s plenty of free ones online as well.
+You can potentially pay to be a part of high-quality directories, but there’s plenty of free ones online as well.

 Hosting events, either for your own company or through partnering with others, can increase recognition and exposure for your own business, both online and offline.
-If there’s hype around your business this will prompt people to drive more traffic to your website in order to learn more or to RSVP.
+If there’s the hype around your business this will prompt people to drive more traffic to your website in order to learn more or to RSVP.

 Event Examples could include:

-- Industry specific awareness events
+- Industry-specific awareness events

 - Services or products you provide

 - Free workshops, webinars, or educational events.